-B) Timelines
+C) Timelines

-- 1. At the beginning of each academic year, the Provost (or designee) shall announce deadlines for the submission of requests for consideration for range elevation. - 2.
-If the departmental evaluation/recommendation process is not completed within the time specified in the administrative calendar, the file shall be automatically transferred to the dean and the faculty member shall be so notified.
+- 1. At the beginning of each academic year, the Provost (or designee) shall announce deadlines for the submission of requests for consideration for range elevation. - If the departmental evaluation/recommendation process is not completed within the time specified in the administrative calendar, the file shall be automatically transferred to the dean and the faculty member shall be so notified.
 In such cases, the department shall not make a recommendation.
-Deadlines may be extended with the written authorization of the Provost. - 3.
+Deadlines may be extended with the writtenauthorization of the Provest. - 3.
 No person shall be deemed to have been elevated to a higher range because notice was not given or received by the time prescribed.
 It is the responsibility of the faculty member concerned to make inquiry to determine the decision of the dean, who shall give notice without delay.

-C) Application for Range Elevation
+D) Application for Range Elevation

-- 1. A Lecturer who wishes to be considered for range elevation shall provide to the department and the dean the following: - a) letter of application, not to exceed five (5) single spaced typewritten pages, clearly stating the request and why the applicant believes that he/she meets the criteria for range elevation stated above, and
+- 1. A Lecturer who wishes to be considered for range elevation shall provide to the department and the dean the following: - (a) letter of application, not to exceed five (5) single spaced typewritten pages, clearly stating the request and why the applicant believes that he/she meets the criteria for range elevation stated above, and - (b) complete and up-to-date-vita CV. - (c) the Range Elevation Form (available from Academic Personnel Services). - 2.
+The application, the Form, and the vita CV shall be placed in the PAF OPF of the applicant.
+This material will be deemed to have been placed in the PAF OPF at the request of the temporary faculty member and will not require a five (5) day notice prior to placement in the file.

-- b) complete and up-to-date vita CV. - 2.
-The application and the vita CV shall be placed in the PAF of the applicant.
-This material will be deemed to have been placed in the PAF at the request of the Lecturer and will not require a five (5) day notice prior to placement in the file. - 3.
-It is the responsibility of the lecturer applicant to see that any appropriate documentation in support of his/her application has been placed in the Personnel Action File.
+3. It is the responsibility of the lecturer applicant to see that any appropriate documentation in support of his/her application has been placed in the Personnel Action File Open Personnel File.

-D) Department Level
+Department Level E)

-- Departments have the primary responsibility to state, in writing, and in detail, the reasons for their recommendations.
-Recommendations on range elevation shall be based solely upon the contents of the faculty member's PAF.
+- 1. Departments have the primary responsibility to state, in writing, and in detail, the reasons for their recommendations.
+Recommendations on range elevation shall be based solely upon the contents of the faculty member's PAF OPF.
 The department is responsible for preparing a complete description and analysis of the factors significant in the departmental evaluation consistent with the criteria previously described. - 2.
 The probationary and tenured faculty of the department shall ELECT a department peer review committee (or a separate committee for each applicant) of tenured full-time faculty members.
-The department, if so desired, may function as an elected a committee of the whole; that is, the department peer review committee may consist of all eligible tenured full time faculty in the department.
-In either event, the recommendations of the peer review committee(s) are the recommendations of the department. - 3.
-The meeting(s) of the peer review committee shall include confidential, careful and thorough deliberations leading to a vote.
-Each peer review committee's independent recommendation shall be approved by a simple majority of the membership of that committee and shall be based solely on information and documentation in the PAF.
+The department, if so desired, may function as an elected a committee of the whole; that is, the department peer review committee may consist of all eligible time faculty in the department.
+In either event, the committee(s) recommendations of review the peer are the recommendations of the department. - 3.
+The meeting(s) of the peer review committee shall include confidential. careful and thorough deliberations leading to a vote.
+Each peer review committee's independent recommendation shall be approved by a simple majority of the membership of that committee and shall be based on information and documentation in the PAF OPF.

 4. The department chair may decide to submit an independent recommendation or to participate as a member of the department peer review committee.3 The department chair shall make known his/her decision, in writing to all department faculty, after consultation with the probationary and tenured faculty of the department and prior to the date beginning the campus process.
-A copy of the notification shall be attached to the recommendation.
+A copy of the notification shall be attached to the Range Elevation Form.